openSUSE/news-o-o/_posts/2010-07-08-call-for-volunteers-moderators-for-the-german-forums-needed.markdown

 ---
 author: Sascha Manns
+comments: true
 date: 2010-07-08 08:47:04+00:00
 layout: post
 link: https://news.opensuse.org/2010/07/08/call-for-volunteers-moderators-for-the-german-forums-needed/
+slug: call-for-volunteers-moderators-for-the-german-forums-needed
-title: "Call for Volunteers: Moderators for the German Forums needed"
+title: 'Call for Volunteers: Moderators for the German Forums needed'
+wordpress_id: 3685
 categories:
 - Infrastructure
 ---

 Note: A German version is below - Deutsche Version unten.

 We plan to create a German Forum at [forums.opensuse.org](http://forums.opensuse.org) in the near future.
 So we're searching for Moderators.